 A new publication that focuses on publishing one poet per week as well as featuring one poet per month.
-They have published some very established writers including Bob Hicok and Denise Duhamel.
-They pay \$55 for poets of the week and \$11 for the poem of the month.
+They have published some very established writers including Bob Hickok and Denise Duhamel.
+They pay \$77 per contributor (not per poem).
 They are open to fee-free submissions during the first seven days of every month.